X

 Effective cover letters are marketing tools for your job or internship search.
 Since marketing is about understanding and meeting the needs of a specific audience, your letter should focus on the needs of a particular employer.
 These needs or requirements are typically described in the job posting, which can help you tailor your background to fit each opportunity.

-We offer guidance on building the different elements of a cover letter in addition to answering common questions, and providing helpful tips on this worksheet.
+We offer guidance on building the different elements of a cover letter in addition to answering common questions.
 The quality of your writing will impress an employer and distinguish you from other candidates.

 Tips